ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

 ## SMRequests features
 * Public songlist webpage that supports searching and display of additional song/chart information.
 * Viewers can request songs via Twitch chat.
+* Viewers can specify steps-type or difficulties for a request
 * Script for song scraping, which iterates through the SM5 Cache directory to index packs, songs, and chart metadata.
 * Automatic request completion when using the stats scraper.
 * Scraping of the Stats.xml files in the LocalProfile and USB profile directories.